t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 5. Message authentication codes that sustain transformation can be realized by considering the order of transformation and protection (for example, by creating a signature before compression so that the gateway can decompress the packet without recalculating the signature).
 Such an approach enables IoT specific optimizations but is more complex and may require application-specific transformations before security is applied.
 Moreover, the usage of encrypted or integrity-protected data prevents middleboxes from transforming packets.

 6. Mechanisms based on object security can bridge the protocol worlds, but still require that the two worlds use the same object security formats.
 Currently the object security format based on CBOR Object Signing and Encryption (COSE) {{RFC8152}} is different from JSON Object Signing and Encryption (JOSE) {{RFC7520}} or Cryptographic Message Syntax (CMS) {{RFC5652}}.
 Legacy devices relying on traditional Internet protocols will need to update to the newer protocols for constrained environments to enable real end-to-end security.
-Furthermore, middleboxes do not have any access to the data and this approach does not prevent an attacker who is capable of modifying relevant fields in the payload.
+Furthermore, middleboxes do not have any access to the data and this approach does not prevent an attacker who is capable of modifying relevant message header fields that are not protected.

 To the best of our knowledge, none of the mentioned security approaches that focus on the confidentiality and integrity of the communication exchange between two IP end-points provide the perfect solution in this problem space.